TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 * [Github: Dreamboot](https://github.com/quarkslab/dreamboot) -> UEFI bootkit.
 * [Github: UEFIBootkit](https://github.com/gfoudree/UEFIBootkit) -> Simple PoC for a bootkit written as a UEFI Option ROM Driver.
 * [Web Back Engineering: Voyager - A Hyper-V Hacking Framework For Windows 10 x64 (AMD & Intel)](https://git.back.engineering/_xeroxz/voyager) -> Voyager is a project designed to offer module injection and vmexit hooking for both AMD & Intel versions of Hyper-V. This project works on all versions of Windows 10-x64 (2004-1507).
+* [Github: Efi-Memory - PoC EFI runtime driver for memory r/w & kdmapper fork](https://github.com/SamuelTulach/efi-memory) -> Efi-memory is a proof-of-concept EFI runtime driver for reading and writing to virtual memory.
+It uses EfiGuards method of hooking SetVariable to communicate with the user-mode process.
+* [Github: EFI Driver Access](https://github.com/TheCruZ/EFI_Driver_Access) -> Efi Driver Access is a simply project to load a driver during system boot with the idea to give the user kernel access for read/write memory without restrictions.

 ---